 The STARflo™ Glaucoma Implant is a precision-pore implant made from STAR® material.
 It is designed to operate as a bleb-free, micro-porous drainage system to reduce intraocular pressure (IOP) in patients suffering from open angle glaucoma by increasing the eye’s natural uveoscleral outflow.

-STARflo exhibits all the advantages of the STAR material such that it conforms to the eye anatomy, and benefits from sustained drainage efficacy over time due to bio-integration of surrounding tissues into the material.
+Serving as the predicate device for MINIject, STARflo has exhibited all the advantages of the STAR material such that it conforms to the eye anatomy, and benefits from sustained drainage efficacy over time due to bio-integration of surrounding tissues into the material.
 This reduces the incidence of fibrosis, minimises scarring, and increases implant durability.
 The use of peri-procedural Mitomycin-C is not required.

-STARflo implantation is achieved through a surgical procedure that is derived from trabeculectomy, the most common glaucoma filtering surgery.
+STARflo implantation is achieved through an ab-externo surgical procedure that is derived from trabeculectomy, the most common glaucoma filtering surgery.